shepmaster/rfcs/text/0000-gen-fn.md

 # Summary
 [summary]: #summary

 Add `gen {}` blocks to the language.
-These blocks implement `Iterator` and enable writing iterators in regular code by `yield`ing elements instead of having to implement `Iterator` for a custom struct and manually writing an `Iterator::next` method body.
+These implement `Iterator` by `yield`ing elements.
+This is simpler and more intuitive than creating a custom type and manually implementing `Iterator` for that type, which requires writing an explicit `Iterator::next` method body.
 This is a change similar to adding `async {}` blocks that implement `Future` instead of having to manually write futures and their state machines.

 Furthermore, add `gen fn` to the language. `gen fn foo(arg: X) -> Y` desugars to `fn foo(arg: X) -> impl Iterator<Item = Y>`.